Dylan-KA/QuizApp/README.md

 Pick from different difficulty levels & different categories Earn score for correct answers
 Save scores to a leaderboard in the cloud, users can compete for the highest score.

+Use Firebase to implement a cloud based score board

+Use one sign in option atleast (e.g. Google login)